+Item no. 4

+Report by: Derek Gadd Job title: Head of Governance

+Date: 14 November 2017

-Report by: Derek Gadd Job title: Head of Governance Date: 5 December 2017 Contact Officer: Derek Gadd Telephone: 020 7934 9505 En nail: derek.gado endoncouncils.gov.uk Summary: This paper offers Leaders' Committee two draft reports by the Independent Panel on the Remuneration of Councillors: one remuneration as applied to members in boroughs and a second as applied to members undertaking roles on behalf of London Councils.
-The Chair of the Panel Sir Rodney Brooke CBE, DL will be attending this meeting.
-Recommendation Leaders' Committee is recommended to: Make any c comments it may w ish to go back to the Panel To note tha January 20 nalise the reports for publication in
+Contact Officer: Derek Gadd

+Telephone: 020 7934 9505 Email: derek.gadd@londoncouncils.gov.uk the Independent Panel on the Remuneration of Councillors: one remuneration as applied to members in boroughs and a second as applied to London Councils' members.

+Summary: This paper offers to the Executive for consideration two draft reports by this meeting.

+The Chair of the Panel Sir Rodney Brooke CBE, DL will be attending

+Recommendations: The Executive is recommended to:

+Make any comments it may wish to go back to the Panel

+- Consider whether the reports need to be submitted to Leaders' Committee on 5 December 2017; and, if neither of the above - - To note that it is intended to finalise the reports for publication in January 2018.